 Adding estimated reading times to your WordPress posts can help reduce bounce rate.
 Bounce rate is a simple measure of single engagement visits to your website.
 It just tracks your page visitors who leave without viewing another page or engaging with your page in a meaningful manner.
 Reducing the bounce rate increases engagement and conversions.
 It also helps boost your SEO efforts, this might be slightly debatable but overall the more time people spend on your website, the more likely you are to convert them.

-In WordPress you can easily add the estimated reading time in your posts via the Reading Time WP plugin.
+If your are running a blog with WordPress, you can easily add the estimated reading time in your posts via the Reading Time WP plugin.

-Step by Step: How to add estimated reading time in WordPress?
+Step by Step: How to Add Estimated Reading Time in WordPress?

 Installing the Plugin